-F rom single malts to blends, Scotch to Bourbon, silent distilleries to independent bottlers, there's a plethora of options on offer, making it difficult to know what to buy.
-Yet collecting whisky can be one of the most enjoyable – as well as robust – investments one can make.
+F rom single malts to blends, Scotch whisky to Bourbon, silent distilleries to independent bottlers, there's a plethora of options on offer, making it difficult to know what to buy.
+Yet whisky collecting can be one of the most enjoyable – as well as robust – investments one can make.
 Alongside the sheer pleasure that can be derived from following your tastes and finding your new favourite dram, there are a few fundamental concepts that everyone building their whisky collection should know.

 7 Key Steps to Starting the Ultimate Whisky Collection

 Investing in whisky has become incredibly popular in recent years – but how do you go about starting a whisky collection?
 In this episode of Expert Voices, get top tips from Sotheby’s Spirits Specialist Jonny Fowle as he explains the things you need to consider, from age statement and rarity to storage and design.

 Understand the Basics

-The variety of whiskies available today is vast, with Scotland, Japan, America and Ireland all viewed as key producers.
-In Scotland alone there are currently over 120 whisky distilleries spread across five different regions, each one with a unique taste.
+The variety of whiskies available today is vast, with Scotch, Japanese whisky, American whiskey and Irish whiskey all viewed as key.
+In Scotland alone there are currently over 120 whisky Scotch distilleries spread across five different regions; from the islands of the Inner Hebrides like Jura and Islay, up to Highlands, each one with a unique taste.
 It is important to understand their major stages of whisky production: malting, milling, mashing, fermentation, distillation and maturation.
 The individual bouquet, colour and taste of each bottling is determined by a multitude of factors, from the yeast types used in fermentation, to the shape and size of the copper stills used for distillation, and ultimately the cask maturation.
 Whether a grain or a malt whisky, the intricate process of whisky-making used by each distillery will uniquely impact a whisky's character.

 Hone Your Palate